-Keith Atterberry is an adjunct instructor of criminal justice at Roosevelt University and an adjunct instructor of justice studies at Northeastern Illinois University.
-In addition, Keith is a graduate teaching assistant in the department of criminology, law, and justice at the University of Illinois at Chicago.
+Keith Atterberry is an adjunct instructor of criminal justice at Roosevelt University.
+In addition, Keith is a graduate teaching assistant in the Department of Criminology, Law, and Justice, and a research assistant in the Department of Urban Planning, at the University of Illinois at Chicago.
 Keith is a 2009 recipient of the Diversifying Higher Education Faculty in Illinois Fellowship.
 He is currently pursuing a doctor of philosophy degree in criminology, law, and justice at the University of Illinois at Chicago.

 Research interests include the investigation of criminal justice problems that advance knowledge about closed-circuit television surveillance, corrections, and youth gangs that lead to the development of evidence-based policies, practices and procedures that promote social justice; facilitate professional policing and corrections; improve criminal justice practitioner decision making; and reduce crime and recidivism.

 Johnson, T. P., Holbrook, A. L., & Atterberry, K. (2014).
 Challenges in conducting surveys of political extremists.
 In R. Tourangeau, N. Bates, B. Edwards, T.P.
 Johnson, & K. Wolter (Eds.), Hard to survey populations.
 Cary, NC: Cambridge University Press.

 Atterberry, K. (2011).
 [Review of the book Issues and Cases in Law Enforcement: Decisions, Ethics and Judgment, by J.J.
 Vardalis].
 Criminal Justice Review, 36, 518-519. doi:10.1177/0734016811398617